Donnycarney: Governance

-Donnycarney is part of the Dáil Éireann constituency of Dublin Bay North, whose five elected representatives are Richard Bruton of Fine Gael, elected in February 1982; Tommy Broughan of Independents 4 Change, elected in November 1992; Independent Finian McGrath, elected in 2002 and Denise Mitchell of Sinn Féin, elected in 2016.
+Donnycarney is part of the Dáil Éireann constituency of Dublin Bay North, whose five elected representatives are Tom Brabazon of Fianna Fáil, elected in 2024; Barry Heneghan, an Independent, elected in 2024; Cian O'Callaghan of Social Democrats, elected in 2020; Naoise Ó Muirí of Fine Gael, elected in 2024 and Denise Mitchell of Sinn Féin, elected in 2016.
 Charles Haughey was a teachta dála (member of parliament) for the area for 35 years; he also became taoiseach (prime minister).
-His son Seán also held a seat from 1992 to 2011, and again since 2016.
+His son Seán Haughey also held a seat from 1992 to 2011, and again from 2016 to 2024.

 Religion

 Donnycarney is a Catholic parish in the Fingal South East deanery of the Archdiocese of Dublin, served by Our Lady of Consolation Church, one of the largest churches in Dublin which was built in 1969, replacing the old tin church to cater for the growing local population.

 Sport

 A 3.25 ha local park, Maypark, has a playground, an all-weather pitch, as well as Gaelic games (GAA) and association football pitches.

 Parnell Park is the Dublin GAA home stadium where the Dublin inter-county teams play many of their matches, including lower-profile matches which do not warrant the use of the national stadium, Croke Park.

 The local GAA clubs are Craobh Chiaráin and St Vincents.
 There are also association football teams.

 The Clontarf Golf Club, crossed by the Wad River, is on Malahide Road.